intel-retail/documentation/docs_src/use-cases/automated-self-checkout/catalog/Apply-Env.md

 * :ref:`Common Environment Variables <common_env>`
 * :ref:`Automated Self-checkout Environment Variables <checkout_env>`

-.. _docker_compose_env:

-Docker Compose Environment Variables
+## Docker Compose Environment Variables
 *************************************

 You can use the following environment variables when running the ``Makefile`` or executing a ``docker-compose up`` command: